Robert Mugabe: Thousands gather for Zimbabwe's ex-leader | DW | 14.09.2019

 Millions fled the country during decades of crisis and hyperinflation and a brutal crackdown on dissidents at home.

-Mugabe would often blame Zimbabwe's downward spiral on Western sanctions, although they were targeted personally at Mugabe and his henchmen rather than at Zimbabwe's economy.
+Mugabe would often blame Zimbabwe's downward spiral on Western sanctions, although they were aimed personally at Mugabe and his henchmen rather than at Zimbabwe's economy.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.